Transformosa/bimU.io.Docs/docs/viewer/navigate-using-web-viewer.md

 ### Mobile User Interface

 A simplified user interface will be enabled on a mobile device if the screen size is too small.
 You can still view BIM data from the toolbar though some of the tools might be disabled.
 The main user interface might be available if you change device orientation to landscape mode and then refresh the entire page.

+### bimU.io Reality - Augmented Reality
+bimU.io Reality is an interactive 3D visualisation tool that animates Digital Twin in real-world environment.
+Every BIM model hosted on bimU.io Viewer can be displayed in Augmented Reality in minutes. bimU.io Reality is a web-based, full-featured, easy-to-use Augmented Reality application that overlays BIM models into the physical world — as if they’re actually there with you, in your own space.
+It is the best stakeholder engagement tool that offers interactivity and intuitiveness for facilitating 3D model navigation and BIM design review.
+Check out [this blog post](http://bit.ly/bim-ar) for more details.